wsor4035/devwiki/content/development-tools.md

 - [Perlin noise tuner](https://codepen.io/treer/pen/gOPZyov?editors=0010): Visualizes 2D Perlin noise that Luanti will generate with different noiseparams.(Emulation of Luanti Perlin noise can be wrong in extremes/edge-cases due to precision of JavaScript number type)

 ## 3D models
-- Blender: Essential for making animated models in Luanti, see [Using Blender](https://wiki.minetest.land/Using_Blender).
+- [Blender](https://www.blender.org/): Essential for making animated models in Luanti, see [Using Blender](https://wiki.luanti.org/Using_Blender).
-- [Blockbench](https://www.blockbench.net/): Useful for making static voxel models for Luanti.
+- [Blockbench](https://www.blockbench.net/): Useful for making static voxel models for Luanti, see [Using Blockbench](/using-blockbench/).

 ## Formspecs
 - [formspec_editor](https://content.luanti.org/packages/Just_Visiting/formspec_editor/): Luanti game that allows you to write formspecs and preview them instantly within Luanti